 What To Do in the Spring to Keep Your Trees and Lawns Healthy?

-The plant health activities kick into gear in the spring because trees, shrubs, and lawns start to grow.
+Spring tree care kicks into gear because trees, shrubs, and lawns start to grow.
 As the weather warms up, yard insect pests and diseases become active, too.
 Wet springs support large infestations of many insects, including tree scales, aphids, and Elm Leaf Beetles in Denver.
 Also, early plant growth is particularly vulnerable to insect damage and late polar plunges.

-There are many steps to prepare residential and commercial properties for the hot, dry weather coming in the summer.
+Spring tree care is about preparing residential and commercial properties for the hot, dry weather coming in the summer.
 They include lawn fertilization, deep root watering and fertilization, tree and lawn insect control, and tree trimming.
-Ross Tree’s General Manager discusses spring tree and lawn care issues in the video below.
+Ross Tree’s General Manager discusses spring tree care issues in the video below.

 Tree Insect Control